maswiebe/maswiebe.github.io/assets/cook_replication.md

 There is a huge discrepancy between the two patent variables.
 Cook collected data on 726 patents over 1870-1940, but the average by grant-year is 0.16, while the average by application-year is 1.22.[^1]
+This discrepancy becomes even more puzzling when we compare the paper and the code:

+- Figure 1 reports patents per million by grant year, but uses a variable named `patgrntpc` with the label 'Patents by grant year'.
+The 'pc' would seem to indicate patents per capita.
+- Figure 2 reports patents per million by application year, using a variable `pat_appyear_pm`, with 'pm' corresponding to 'per million'.
+- Table 5 presents descriptive statistics, with a "Patents, per million" variable with a mean of 0.16, but the code uses `patgrntpc`.
+- Equation 1 and Table 6 both refer to patents per capita.
+The code for Table 6 uses the logarithm of `patgrntpc`.

+Although the variable `patgrntpc` would seem to be 'Patents by grant year, per capita`, this can't be true: the average value is 0.16, which implies that the average Black person has 0.16 patents, or that 16% of the Black population received patents.
+Those values are way too high.
+So the variable must be misnamed, and actually represents patents per million, as described in Figure 1 and Table 5.
+This means that Equation 1 and Table 6 are mistaken: the dependent variable is log patents per million, and _not_ log patents per capita.

+But even if the actual variable is 'patents per million by grant year', why is there a discrepancy between grant-year and application-year?
+Recall that the average values are 0.16 and 1.22.

 Cook's replication data does not include the raw patent or population variables, so we can't say for sure what's going on here.
-But the average [Black population](https://www.census.gov/content/dam/Census/library/working-papers/2002/demo/POP-twps0056.pdf) (see Table 1) was roughly 10 million, and 0.16 patents/M * 10M * 71 years / 1M  = 114, far less than the 726 patents recorded.
+But the average [Black population](https://www.census.gov/content/dam/Census/library/working-papers/2002/demo/POP-twps0056.pdf) (see Table 1) was roughly 10 million, and 0.16 grant-year patents/M * 10M * 71 years = 114, far less than the 726 patents recorded.
+In contrast, 1.22 application-year patents/M * 10M * 71 years = 866, which is in the ballpark of 726.
-One possible explanation is that Cook used the white population (average 75 million) in the denominator, giving 0.16 * 75 * 71 = 852 patents, which is closer to 726.
+Speculating, one possible explanation is that Cook calculated grant-year patents using the white population (average 75 million) in the denominator, giving 0.16 * 75 * 71 = 852 patents.

+In any case, the grant-year patent variable seems clearly flawed, while the application-year variable looks correct.
+Since the Table 6 results use the grant-year patent variable, we should run a robustness check using the application-year variable.

-Table 6 uses the grant-year patent variable and time series data to estimate the effect of lynchings, riots, and segregations laws on patents.
+Table 6 uses time series data to estimate the effect of lynchings, riots, and segregations laws on patents.
 Column 1 uses race-year panel data, where the lynching and patent variables vary by race (but the riot and segregation law variables only vary by time).
 Columns 2 and 3 run time series regressions separately by race, allowing us to estimate differential effects of racial violence on patenting.